How to Make a Grab & Go Bag and What's Included

 Obtaining extras

 It's easy to obtain extras of things you already pay out of pocket for.
 It's not always that easy when doctors and insurance are involved.
-If extras can't be obtained, write a list of all needed items and place this inside of your grab & go bag, on top of all contents for quick reference.
+If extras can't be obtained, write a list of all the items needed and place this inside of your grab & go bag, on top of all contents for quick reference.
 You can then get them on your way out.

 Child